 ARTICLE II: MISSION

 The growing Green Bay Area Unitarian Universalist Fellowship is a welcoming and caring spiritual community of all ages that supports one another in seeking and understanding truth and beauty.
-We unite in freedom and acceptance for worship, religious education, social justice and spiritual growth.
+We unite in freedom and acceptance for worship, religious enrichment, social justice, and spiritual growth.

 ARTICLE III: DENOMINATIONAL AFFILIATION

-The GBAAUF shall be a member of the Unitarian Universalist Association and an affiliate of the Central Midwest District.
+The GBAAUF shall be a member of the Unitarian Universalist Association and an affiliate of the MidAmerica Region.
 It is the intention of this organization to make annual financial contributions to the Association and the District.

 ARTICLE IV: MEMBERSHIP